How Does Property Development Finance Work? A Step-by-Step Guide

 Important Factors to Consider:

 Valuation: As part of the application process, the lender will conduct a valuation of the property to confirm its value as security.
 This is one of the most important steps in the application process, as an insufficient valuation can result in a failed application.
 With this in mind, it is important to ensure that you have an accurate estimation of the property’s value before applying.
+A strong valuation supports better loan terms and improves approval chances when applying for development funding.

 Timeline: Property developments rely heavily on the timing of the project, as delays can prove costly, digging into the profitability of the development.
 With this in mind, it is crucial to ensure that the timeline of the funding is well aligned with that of the project.
+Delays can increase finance costs, especially when interest is rolled up over the term of the loan.

 Monitoring Surveyor: Another important aspect of development finance to consider is the monitoring surveyor.
 Monitoring surveyors are dispatched by the lenders (and paid for by the borrowers) in order to track the project’s progress and ensure that the funds are released in accordance with the project’s timeline.
+This process ensures lenders minimise risk while maintaining structured fund releases throughout the project lifecycle.

 Exit: When analysing the strength of a development, lenders will scrutinise the developer’s planned exit.
 This will likely be one of two options.
 Firstly, developers may plan to sell the property upon exit, using the proceeds of sale to repay the lender.
 Secondly, the developer may look to hold onto the development, let it out, and refinance into a longer-term mortgage.
 While both of these are considered viable exits for lenders, it is important to discuss your planned exit strategy with the lender before putting in an application.
+Many developers refinance completed projects into long-term facilities after exit, depending on their investment strategy.